How Surge Energy Manages Their ARO Portfolio With Matidor

 Portfolio Organization by Area and Project Type

 Surge Energy organized its full site inventory inside Matidor, splitting locations into portfolios by geographic area as well as special project categories.
-This structure gave the team a consistent, queryable view of the entire closure program, replacing the fragmented picture that had previously required cross-referencing multiple spreadsheets and software exports.
+This structure gave the team a consistent, queryable view of the entire closure program.

 Industrial pipelines running through a forested area, representing the gathering systems and facilities organized by geographic area within Matidor's portfolio structure